 Being confronted with increasing flooding risks, it is imperative for coastal residents to take adequate preparatory measures to mitigate adverse impacts of flooding.
 There are a variety of flood mitigation measures for individuals to take.
-These measures include: purchasing flood insurance, home elevation, flood-proofing, relocation among others.
 First, purchasing flood insurance would be a sensible option for residents who are vulnerable to flooding.
-Many however do not have flood insurance.
+However, many however do not have flood insurance.
 Abundant evidence suggests such is the case.
 For instance, as many as 80 percent of Hurricane Harvey victims did not have flood insurance (USA Today).
 A similar percentage of residents affected by Super storm Sandy had no flood insurance (Michel-Kerjan et al., 2015).
 The substantial gap between the number of people who need flood insurance and that of those who actually buy flood insurance has generated a great amount of interests.
 Many scholars approach understanding this gap by studying the factors that drive people to buy flood insurance.
 Recent flood events have been found to increase flood insurance purchase behaviors at an aggregate level (Browne and Hoyt, 2000; Gallagher 2014).
 Previous literature also found that past experience would have impacts on their hazard mitigation behaviors (Ge et al., 2011; Dash and Morrow, 2000; Whitehead et al., 2000; Shao et al., 2017).
 Contextual factor such as the U.S. Federal Emergency Management Agency’s (FEMA’s) flood maps play an important role in one’s decision to voluntarily buy flood insurance (Shao et al., 2016).

 Other flood mitigation measures include home elevation, house modification for flood-proofing, and construction of seal walls (Xian et al., 2017; Aerts et al., 2014; Bogardi and Warner, 2009; Klima et al., 2011).
 For owners of repetitive loss properties, the last resort would be relocation to less flood prone areas (Kick et al., 2011).
 When a disaster strikes, flood warning for early evacuation is crucial to protect human lives (Carsell et al., 2004).
 Despite the effectiveness of flood risk reduction measures, few adopt these measures voluntarily (Baan and Klijn, 2004; Bubeck et al.,2012).